djgroen/FabFlee/doc/TutorialValidate.md

     ```
     fab <remote machine name> flee_ensemble:<conflict_name>,simulation_period=<number>
     ```
-    > NOTE : A conflict scenario in the `config_files` should contain `SWEEP` directory with other instances for execution.
+    > NOTE : Any conflict scenario in the `config_files` run with `flee_ensemble` should contain a `SWEEP` directory with different configurations for each instance.

-    For instance, to execute ensemble simulations for the Ethiopia conflict, simply type
+    For instance, to execute ensemble simulations for the Ethiopia conflict, simply type:
     ```
     fab localhost flee_ensemble:ethiopia,simulation_period=147
     ```